Dietary Interventions for PCOS: One Size Doesn’t Fit All

 No.

-If you know someone, or have heard of someone, who benefited from eliminating dairy and gluten from their diet and you’d like to try it too, then by all means, go for it!
+If you know someone, who benefited from eliminating dairy and gluten from their diet and you’d like to try it too, then by all means, go for it!
 But if you want to keep those foods in your diet and you tolerate them well, don’t feel pressured to give them up.

 There’s not much research on the effects of including or excluding either dairy or gluten in a PCOS-friendly diet.